 from your hotel (or the nearest canal).

 escorted tours to Murano and the Lagoon's

 Murano glass factories and showrooms offer free boat trips to the island

-for tourists who enjoy being subjected to high-pressure salesmanship.
+for tourists who don't mind being subjected to high-pressure salesmanship.
 (Look

 for the touts who frequent busy tourist areas.)